Iterated-logarithm laws for convex hulls of random walks with drift: Acknowledgements

 \section{Acknowledgements}

-Much early impetus for this work was provided by stimulating discussions with James McRedmond and Vlad Vysotsky; in particular, James identified the quadratic function~$\fopt$ as a likely candidate for the solution to the isoperimetric problem in Theorem~\ref{thm:planar-optimum}, and Vlad suggested a Strassen-type approach to shape theorems as in Corollary~\ref{cor:shape}.
+We are grateful for the insightful and constructive comments received from an anonymous referee, which have led to improvements in the paper.
+Much early impetus for this work was provided by stimulating discussions with James McRedmond and Vlad Vysotsky around 2019--20; in particular, James identified the quadratic function~$\fopt$ as a likely candidate for the solution to the isoperimetric problem in Theorem~\ref{thm:planar-optimum}, and Vlad suggested a Strassen-type approach to shape theorems as in Corollary~\ref{cor:shape}.
+We also thank Vlad for pointing out the link between our Theorem~\ref{thm:planar-optimum} and results in~\cite{av,vysotsky}.
 The authors also express their thanks to the Institute of Mathematical Stochastics at TU Dresden, for hospitality in hosting a stimulating research visit in September 2022.
-This visit was supported by Alexander-von-Humboldt Foundation project No. HRV 1151902 HFST-E. The work of AW was supported by EPSRC grant EP/W00657X/1.
+This visit was supported by Alexander-von-Humboldt Foundation project No.~HRV 1151902 HFST-E. The work of NS and S\v S was supported by Croatian Science Foundation grant no.~2277.
+The work of AW was supported by EPSRC grant EP/W00657X/1.